moriarthur/Barbershop-SPA/README.md

   # Schiersteiner Barbershop - Mobile SPA

-  Eine Mobile-First Single Page Application für Schiersteiner Barbershop in Wiesbaden-Schierstein.
+  A Mobile-First Single Page Application for Schiersteiner Barbershop in Wiesbaden-Schierstein.

   ## Running the code